The phrase “everything in moderation” is meaningless!

 This study shows that those who have a diverse diet, actually put on weight.

 “greater diversity leads to increased intakes of both healthier and unhealthy foods.
-Thus, potential benefits of increased intakes of fruits and vegetables may be outweighed by unfavorable effects of trans-fat, sodium, starch and refined carbohydrates, resulting in no overall benefit to metabolic health.”
+Thus, potential benefits of increased intakes of fruits and vegetables may be outweighed by unfavourable effects of trans-fat, sodium, starch and refined carbohydrates, resulting in no overall benefit to metabolic health.”

 'Everything In Moderation' is terrible advice.
-Read why it makes you gain weight, increase your waist and worse for metabolic health!!!In fact, this article shows
+Read why it makes you gain weight, increase your waist and worse for metabolic health!!!
+Click to Tweet

-“scientists discovered that those with the most diet diversity had a 120 percent higher waist circumference than those with little diet diversity.”
+“scientists discovered that those with the most diet diversity had a 120 per cent higher waist circumference than those with little diet diversity.”

 “Having more options can lead to eating more of those options,” she says.
 “If you’re exposed to a wide range of foods that are not that great for you, it can lead to increased intake.”